philipwfowler/simple-membrane-protein-analysis/3-density-profile.md

 		write to the file
 		close the file

-This is a lot easier in python but not in VMD because python has, in addition to MDAnalysis, some other very useful modules, specifically numpy and scipy, which provide all sorts of useful numerical and scientific functionality.
+This is a *lot* easier in python than in VMD because python has, in addition to MDAnalysis, some other very useful modules, specifically numpy and scipy, which provide all sorts of useful numerical and scientific functionality.
 So, I'm only going to show you this in python.
 As before, let's prototype but only look at one species (the phosphate atoms) from one frame.
 First let's load the trajectory.

 	In [2]: import MDAnalysis